floflo2607/anidb-anime-scraper/README.md

 ## Usage (For Windows)

-* This should be pretty simple: Go to "vibe-scraper" Directory, clone or download zip.
+* This should be pretty simple: Clone or download zip.
-* Extract zip, open command prompt within the extracted folder.
+* Extract zip, go to vibe-scraper Directory, open command prompt within the vibe-scraper folder.
 * In the Command Prompt type:

 ```